josephsl/wintenApps/readme.md

 ## Alarms and clock

-* Time picker values are now announced.
+* Time picker values are now announced, noticeable when moving focus to picker controls.
 This also affects the control used to select when to restart to finish installing Windows updates.

-## Calendar and Mail

-* NVDA no longer announces "read-only" for appointment subject in Calendar and message content in Mail.

 ## Calculator